CorporateRewards/docs-myrewards/source/includes/api/core/_users.md

-county | `string` | Potentially required - see programme data requirements country | `string` | Potentially required - see programme data requirements date_of_birth | `date` | must be provided in reverse date format `YYYY-MM-DD`, Potentially required - see programme data requirements telephone | `string` | Potentially required - see programme data requirements - if supplied must be international format (starting with a '+' followed by international dialing code - UK is 44 - followed by at least 8 numeric characters) mobile | `string` | Potentially required - see programme data requirements, if required, must be unique - if supplied must be international format (starting with a '+' followed by international dialing code - UK is 44 - followed by at least 8 numeric characters) tsandcs | `boolean` | Required user_group_id | `integer` | optional, will default to programme's default user_group, if not provided registration_answers_attributes | `array` | array of hashes that contain a registration_question_id and an answer.
+county | `string` | Potentially required - see programme data requirements country | `string` | Potentially required - see programme data requirements date_of_birth | `date` | must be provided in reverse date format `YYYY-MM-DD`, Potentially required - see programme data requirements telephone | `string` | Potentially required - see programme data requirements - if supplied must be international format (starting with a '+' followed by international dialling code - UK is 44 - followed by at least 8 numeric characters) mobile | `string` | Potentially required - see programme data requirements, if required, must be unique - if supplied must be international format (starting with a '+' followed by international dialling code - UK is 44 - followed by at least 8 numeric characters) tsandcs | `boolean` | Required user_group_id | `integer` | optional, will default to programme's default user_group, if not provided registration_answers_attributes | `array` | array of hashes that contain a registration_question_id and an answer.
 Some or all of the registration questions may require answers.
 See registration_questions endpoint documentation